soniccrhyme/SDND-Project_2/README.md

 Training and Validation accuracies were calculated in *In/Out[26]* as the model was being trained.
 The Test set accuracy was calculated in *In/Out[27]

 I first made sure the base LeNet model yielded a validation and test set accuracy of ~89%.
-After that, I was unclear of how to go about improving the architecture, but knew that it needed to be able to handle the added complexity of dealing with 43 classes of traffic signs versus 10 different handwritten digits.
+After that, I was unclear of how to go about improving the architecture, but knew that it needed to be able to handle the added complexity of dealing with 43 classes of traffic signs rather than only 10 different handwritten digits.

-I turned to a forum post which led me to several forum posts as well as a couple papers (referenced below).
+I turned to a forum post which led me to several blog posts as well as a few papers (referenced below).
 It seemed like a multi-scale cnn approach was garnering success, so I decided to implement such an architecture.
-As opposed to normal ConvNets, multi-scale cnn's pass through outputs from different layers to other layers furhter down in the architecture.
+As opposed to normal ConvNets, multi-scale CNNs pass through outputs from different CNN layers to other layers furhter down in the architecture.
 In this case, outputs from the three CNN layers were fed into a final, fully-connected neural network.

 This particular architecture seems rather amenable to image classification because of its chained and multi-scale implementation of CNNs, in addition to other regularization and activation methods.
 CNNs provide a powerful way of parsing an image into patterns of features.
-Three levels were chosen such that different scopes of an image's details and patterns would have a chance to be represented in the model (i.e. edges, shapes, letters and larger patterns).
+Three levels of CNN layers were chosen such that different scopes of an image's details and characteristics would have a chance to be represented in the model (i.e. edges, shapes, letters and larger patterns).
 This type of architecture's success also seemed to be well documented in various references (see below).

 After a base architecture was chosen (which I named LeSermaNet after Sermanet & Lecun) I tried different values for the various hyperparameters (outlined in #3 above) as well as CNN filter and NN depths .

-The depth of the various levels were chosen rather arbitrarily but seem to work out well enough.
+The depth of the various levels were chosen rather arbitrarily but seemed to work out well enough.

-The model does overfit a bit in later epochs, once the accuracy of the validation set reaches ~96%; therefore, it may do well to reduce the model's complexity some or add some additional regularization (either via dropout for the CNN layers or via implementation of l2\_regularization).
+The model does overfit a bit in later epochs - once the accuracy of the validation set reaches ~97%; therefore, it may do well to reduce the model's complexity some or add some additional regularization (either via dropout for the CNN layers or via implementation of l2\_regularization).
 Either that, or it might help to generate even more data to see if that helps stem overfitting.

 ---